vuejs/docs/src/guide/essentials/watchers.md

 }
 ```

-This is useful when you need to conditional set up a watcher, or only watch something in response to user interaction.
+This is useful when you need to conditionally set up a watcher, or only watch something in response to user interaction.
 It also allows you to stop the watcher early.

 </div>